-- 4.1 Locate the Model 200 per section 3. - 4.2 Provide remote alarm wires for later connection to the alarm terminal board on the rear of the enclosure.
-The alarm circuit device must have its own power source (normally 24 or 48 volts DC). - 4.3 Provide a 3/8" o.d. tube from the user system, but do not connect to the dehydrator Dry Air Outlet until performing step 5.4.4 below. - Be sure the front panel power switch is off and connect the dehydrator power cord to an electrical outlet which complies with the equipment nomenclature plate. - 4.5 If the equipment is used in a manner not specified by the manufacturer, the protection provided by this equipment may be impaired.
+4.1 Mount the Model 600 or 860 per section 3.

+4.2 Provide remove alarm wires for later connection to the alarm terminal board on the rear of the enclosure.
+The alarm circuit device must have its own power source (normally 24 or 48 volts DC).

+4.3 Provide a 3/8" o.d. tube from the user system, but do not connect to the dehydrator Dry Air Outlet until performing step 5.5 below.

+4.4 Be sure the front panel power switch is off and connect the dehydrator power cord to an electrical outlet which complies with the equipment nomenclature plate.

+4.5 If the equipment is used in a manner not specified by the manufacturer, the protection provided by this equipment may be impaired.

-5.0 START-UP OF THE MODEL 200
+5.0 START-UP OF THE MODEL 600 and 850